What Can We Learn From Analogue Experiments?: Dumb Hole Epistemology

 This should not, perhaps, be as surprising a statement as it sounds.
 After all, almost by definition, this is what universality arguments mean: they are theoretical statements about the multiple-realisability of a given phenomenon, and so imply that certain features of the phenomenon in one exemplification will be present in all others.
 That said, it is difficult not to be wary of the speed and strength of this kind of conclusion.
 This mode of external validation is almost completely unlike those used in more conventional experiments and, as such, it should be treated rather sceptically for the time being.
 Arguably, the importance of the Technion experiments lies in their future rather than immediate evidential value.
 In particular, given experimental demonstration of an array of analogue Hawking effects across a variety of different mediums, one could become increasingly confident in the universality arguments and thus, in turn, in the external validation of the experiments as analogue experiments.\footnote{There are grounds for optimism in this regard on a number for fronts.
 See \shortciteN{philbin:2008,belgiorno:2010,unruh:2012,liberati:2012,nguyen:2015}.}

 We can thus conclude that there \textit{is} a plausible theoretical basis to `externally validate' analogue black hole experiments such that a BEC analogue black hole can be taken to `stand in' for an astrophysical black hole.
 This gives us one example where analogue experiments can provide us with evidence of the same confirmatory epistemic type as conventional experiments.
 It does not, however, speak to the question of the significance of confirmation.
-Is it reasonable to think, in quantitive terms, that analogue experiments can provide a similar degree of confirmation as conventional experiments?
-Can they be conclusively confirmatory?
+Is it reasonable to think, in quantitive terms, that analogue experiments can provide a comparable degree of confirmation to conventional experiments?
+Can they be \textit{substantially} confirmatory rather than merely \textit{incrementally} confirmatory?
 Such questions bring us beyond the scope of the present paper.
 However, there are reasons to be optimistic.
 As shown by a recent analysis in terms of Bayesian confirmation theory \shortcite{Dardashti:2016}, given experimental demonstration of an array of analogue Hawking effects across a variety of different mediums the degree of confirmation conferred can be amplified very quickly.
-It is thus very plausible to think of analogue experiments prospective means for providing confirmatory support that is conclusive, rather than merely incremental.
+It is thus very plausible to think of analogue experiments prospective means for providing confirmatory support that is substantial, rather than merely incremental.